desertmonkey/RTDtestRST/docs/quick-start-guide/index.rst

 facilitates the ecosystem model of procuring switches, with a user's own choice of operating system loaded, such as Cumulus Linux.

-!
-If Cumulus Linux 3.0.0 or later is already installed on your switch and you need to upgrade the software only, you can skip to `Upgrading Cumulus Linux <#upgrade>`__ below.
+.. note:: If Cumulus Linux 3.0.0 or later is already installed on your switch and you need to upgrade the software only, you can skip to `Upgrading Cumulus Linux <#upgrade>`__ below.